srich36/TodayILearned/til_docs/TCP-IP/TCP.md

   - A receiver can ACK bytes but still not free up the bytes in the window size (because the application did not yet read them)
   - Max window size: 65535 bytes
 - Urgent mode flag set -> process this data directly (e.g. keyboard interrupt)
+- TCP generates an immediate ACK indicating the last received byte of data + 1 when data arrives out of order

 ##### TCP Header